-Smart pills will improve the quality of diagnostics and treatment for patients.
+Smart pills have the potential to improve the quality of diagnostics and treatment for patients.

 At the same time, certain issues need to be sorted before such IoT-based medicines can be adopted extensively in healthcare.